subirvarma/GeneralCognitics/_posts/ofdm.md

 The abstract representation is often easier to manipulate and analyze, and a number of difficult problems in the real world can be solved, by first solving the problem in the abstract space.
 Other examples of this 2-Layer Principle from the earlier article include:

 - Representing data such as images and language using Latent Variables.
 The mathematical transformation in this case is represented by Artificial Neural Networks.
 This representation lies at the heart of all the progress being made in this field.
-- Representing physical measurements using the idea of Fields.
+- Representing physical phenmenona using the idea of Fields.
 This started with Maxwell and the Electromagnetic Field, and went on to represent matter using Quantum Fields.
 Also the Schrodinger Wave Function for a particle can be represented either in terms of its location x in space, or its momentum p, and and these two representation $\psi(x)$ and $\psi(p)$ are Fourier Transforms of each other!

 It can be argued that a great deal of scientific progress in the last 200 years has been made by exploting the 2-Layer Principle.
 The Fourier Transform can be considered to be the original example of this principle, and hence it fitting that the fundamental duality of matter in terms of waves and particles is intimately connected with it.